TImada/solo5-frt-am64x-r5/BUILD.md

 ### System configuration by syscfg

-This package uses `mirageos.syscfg` for system configuration to enable UART0 and ICSSG.
+This package uses a modified `example.syscfg` for system configuration to enable UART0 and CPSW.